acortell3/archaeoriddle/README.md

 ## The Original Challenge

 The Original Challenge corresponds to a specific instance of Archaeoriddle, called 'Rabbithole'.
 This includes a landscape, an 'ecological map' and a set of parameters that have been used to carry set of simulations, among which  _one_ has been chosen.
 From the outcome of the simulation, bone deposits have been generated and a csv with list of C14 dates created.
-The map of the landscape and the ecological raster, together with a selected set of csv files among the ones generated where shared publicly with archaeologists via an online website.
+The map of the landscape and the ecological raster, together with a selected set of csv files among the ones generated were shared publicly with archaeologists via a website.

-The website is still available [here](https://theia.arch.cam.ac.uk/archaeoriddle/) on the 7th of February 2025, but will probably disappear anytime soon.
-In any case, the source to generate the website are provided in this repository [here](./doc/shinyapp/).
+The website is still available [here](https://theia.arch.cam.ac.uk/archaeoriddle/) on the 7th of February 2025 but will probably disappear soon.
+In any case, the source to generate the website is provided [here](./doc/shinyapp/).

 On the website, three research questions were asked: